 The vitamins present in Yam can conciliate the metabolic function in one’s body.
 Yam contains vitamin A which maintains and protects the healthy mucous membranes.
-It can also improve vision and plays an important role in bone growth, wound healing, improving immunity and anti ageing.
+Ratalu can also improve vision and plays an important role in bone growth, wound healing, improving immunity and anti ageing.

 Yam has a lot of minerals present in it which plays a major role in protecting and increasing the count of the red blood cells in the body.
 It contains copper and iron which aids in blood circulation inside the body.
 Yam also contains a sufficient amount of manganese which is used as a co-factor for superoxide dismutase and antioxidant enzymes.

 Yam has a variety of uses such as, healthy immune system functioning, lowering osteoporosis, protecting the tissues surrounding the heart and aiding in ventricular functioning.

 Yam can have some side effects if it is not used in moderation.
 It should be avoided by breastfeeding or lactating women as it might be fatal for the child.
 Wild Yam has the ability to affect conditions related to estrogen imbalance in the body.